.NET Indexing

 Maximum size refers to the base64 encoded file size, which means that the maximum is effectively 37 MB.

-If a batch exceeds the maximum and is rejected by the Optimizely Search & Navigation service, the Optimizely Search & Navigation client downsizes then attempts a retry.
-In some cases, you could improve performance by limiting batches to a size less than the maximum.
+If a batch exceeds the maximum and the Optimizely Search & Navigation service rejects it, the Optimizely Search & Navigation client downsizes and then attempts a retry.
+Sometimes, you could improve performance by limiting batches to a size less than the maximum.

 You can implement code that adjusts batch sizes.
 Specifically, you can control ContentBatchSize